-Today we're going to take a look at putting your opponent on a range and how to build your own, with explanatory videos by Jonathan Little and Jaime Staples.
+Today we’ll take a look at putting your opponent on a range and how to build your own with explanatory videos by Jonathan Little and Jaime Staples.

-Unlike games like chess or backgammon, poker is a game of incomplete information, because you know your own hand and the community cards, but you don’t know your opponents’ cards.
+Unlike games like chess or backgammon, poker is a game of incomplete information.
+You know your own hand and the community cards, but you don’t know your opponents’ cards.

 The following quote is from David Sklansky’s The Fundamental Theorem of Poker: